Khongchai/web-spirograph/README.md

   );
 ```

-Once we know the level of each of the nodes, we specify an arbitrary space between each level, **calculate the positions**, and then we can begin placing them.
+Once we know the level of each nodes, we specify an arbitrary space between each level, **calculate the positions**, and then we can begin placing them.

 ## Calculating the Positions